 These same movements, which involve the infraspinatus muscle, may produce shoulder pain as described in this post.
 Those patterns of shoulder pain are more likely to bother people when sleeping on the shoulder than reaching overhead.

 The tests to see if this muscle is the problem, involve those movements.
 The first one involves placing the forearm across the low back.
 The second one involves reaching around the back of your head to place your palm on your opposite ear.
-Restriction and pain in either of those activities indicates a problem.
+Restriction and pain in either of those activities indicate a problem.
 A few other muscles, especially coracobrachialis, may create pain and restriction in these movements.
 In that case, the pain pattern will be different.

 There are a number of self-care strategies.
 You can stretch the arm across the front of your body while standing in the shower with the back of the shoulder under hot water.
 This is one of the most popular and effective strategies for temporary relief.